frieger/visitext/readme.md

 # MUTANT: Model-Driven Unit Testing using ASCII-art as Notational Text #

 MUTANT aims to make test developers' lives easier.
 Its key idea to specify test models using a text-based visual notation.
-The specifications are provided by annotating the respective test methods, providing test developers the full benefits of the powerful editing and collaboration tools found in state-of-the-art source code IDEs.
+The specifications are provided by annotating the respective test methods, making the full benefits of the powerful editing and collaboration tools found in state-of-the-art source code IDEs available to test developers.

-The main component of MUTANT is a parser that builds models from ASCII-art specifications and makes these models available to the test framework through a dedicated API.
+The main component of MUTANT is a parser that builds models from the visual specifications and makes these models available to the test framework through a dedicated API.
 To integrate the parser in your existing tool chain, please follow the instructions provided below.

 ## Example ##
 ```Java